SergejKubat/college/README.md

 mvn spring-boot:run
 ```

-The application will start on http://localhost:8080.
+The application will start on: http://localhost:8080.

+H2 Console (for development) will start on: http://localhost:8080/h2-console.

 ## Endpoints